amurguei/Amalia_Open_Lab_Notebook_Mass_Lab/_posts/2024-07-11-Microbiome extraction.md

-# DNA extraction and PCRs (16S) of bacteria associated to planulae and spat of _S. pistillata_

-## Trial protocols and results from DNA extraction, PCR and electrophoresis for 16S microbiome sequencing.
+# DNA extraction and PCRs (16S) of bacteria associated to planulae and spat of _S. pistillata_: Trial protocols and results from DNA extraction, PCR and electrophoresis

 Using the [Zymo Quick-DNA/RNA Miniprep Plus Kit ](https://zymoresearch.eu/collections/quick-dna-rna-kits/products/quick-dna-rna-miniprep-plus-kit) on _Stylophora pistillata_ planulae and spat to extract associated bacterial DNA and further microbiome analysis.
 This post is based on  [fscucchia's](https://github.com/fscucchia) [protocol](https://github.com/fscucchia/FScucchia_Lab_Notebook-Mass_Lab/blob/master/_posts/2020-12-09-DNA-RNA-extraction-with-Zymo-kit.md).
 Unless specified, all steps took place in the [Mass lab](https://mass-lab.github.io/Open_Lab_Notebook_Mass_Lab/), University of Haifa.
 PCR, Gel preparation and electrophoresis were based on Mass Lab protocols kept by [Rachel Bober](https://github.com/RachelBober).